nlapalu/annotation/README.md

 that could be highly problematic for de-novo annotations with poorly defined UTR parts.
 To avoid such problem, you can choose to perform the same classification based on CDS coordinates.
 In this case you will obtained less biased results.
-In the same way, you can choose to take into account the strand of features, that will help you to resolve conflict between genes and possible non-coding RNA.
 We tried to summarize the pro and cons of classification feature type in the following table.